-Hellebores are tough, long-lived evergreen perennials that make a grand statement in late winter and are perhaps the showiest of the early season flowers.
+Hellebores are tough, long-lived evergreen perennials that work wonderfully as a foundational planting under deciduous shrubs and trees.
+They are also happy out on their own in cooler or north-facing borders.
 The dark, glossy green foliage – which can be removed in late winter to show off the flowers if you have the time and inclination – are effective as a ground cover and an excellent companion for the blues of Pulmonaria, yellow winter aconites (Eranthis hyemalis), and purple of Cyclamen early in the year.
 White Pachyphragma macrophylla, Viola, Crocus, and early tulips can complete the picture, giving you great early interest.

 Hellebores are native to the alkaline soils of mountainous regions of eastern Europe, northern Turkey and China, with species also occurring in Western Europe and the Mediterranean.

-In the ground, the flowers are long-lasting, typically flowering between February and April, but even once the reproductive parts of the flower have fallen away the structure can still remain for many weeks more, and the seed heads are also attractive.
+In the ground, the flowers are long-lasting, typically flowering between February and April, but even once the reproductive parts of the flower have fallen away, the structure can still remain for many weeks more, and equally attractive are their seed heads.
 The foliage is evergreen and makes an excellent groundcover.
 They like a good humus, neutral to alkaline soil with reliable well drained moisture.
 They are very effective under deciduous trees and shrubs but less successful under evergreen and shallow-rooted trees such as conifers.